Shifted HSS solvers for the indefinite Helmholtz equation: Numerical examples

 The other problem we consider is the ``box source'' problem,

 solved in the unit square with Sommerfeld boundary conditions on the entire boundary.
 An example plot of the numerical solution is given in Figure \ref{fig:box-source:solution}.

-Unless stated otherwise, the mesh is uniformly triangular with $c_0 k^{\frac{3}{2}}$ cells in every direction to account for the pollution effect \cite{BaylissA1985Oacf}, with a constant scaling parameter \(c_0\) with default value 1.
+Unless stated otherwise, the mesh is uniformly triangular with $c_0 k^{\frac{3}{2}}$ cells in every direction to account for the pollution effect, with a constant scaling parameter \(c_0\) with default value 1.
 For the mixed and primal formulation we use $Q_{h}\times V_{h}=[DG_0]^2\times CG_1$ and \(V_{h}=CG_1\), respectively.
-In all numerical examples the preconditioning strategy is based on $\hat{\delta} = 2$, and the outer Krylov iteration (FGMRES), has a relative tolerance of $10^{-6}$.
+We consider both preconditioned Richardson iteration (the case for which we have theoretical results) and the FGMRES Krylov method \cite{saad1993flexible}.
+In all numerical examples the preconditioning strategy is based on $\hat{\delta} = 2$, and the outer iteration (either the fixed point Richardson iteration or the FGMRES Krylov method) has a relative tolerance of $10^{-6}$.
 As recommended in \cite{cocquet2017large}, a random initial guess is used so that all frequencies appear in the initial error, which ensures a realistic indication of the overall convergence rate.

 All numerical results are obtained using Firedrake and PETSc (\cite{petsc-user-ref}, \cite{petsc-efficient}, \cite{Dalcin2011}, \cite{FiredrakeUserManual}, \cite{Kirby2017}).
 The Python scripts are available at \cite{knook_2025}.